TeKrop/overfast-api/CONTRIBUTING.md

 - `health` : Health of the hero
 - `armor` : Armor of the hero, mainly possessed by tanks
 - `shields` : Shields of the hero

+## 🎲 Gamemodes list
+The CSV file containing gamemodes list is located in `app/data/gamemodes.csv`.
+Data is divided into 3 columns :
+- `key` : Key of the gamemode, used in URLs of the API, and for the name of the corresponding screenshot and icon files
+- `name` : Name of the gamemode (in english)
+- `description` : Description of the gamemode (in english)

 ## 🗺️ Maps list
 The CSV file containing maps list is located in `app/data/maps.csv`.
 Data is divided into 5 columns :